-Brooklinen’s Down Alternative pillow in the Mid-Plush comfort level is a nice hypoallergenic option for those love the feel of down but want enough support to sleep on their sides comfortably.
-Could it be a good fit for you?
-Read on for my full review.
+Brooklinen’s Down Alternative pillow in the Mid-Plush comfort level is an effective hypoallergenic option for those love the feel of down but want enough support to sleep on their sides comfortably.
+Could it be a good fit match?
+To find out, watch my video review or read on for my full written review.

 - 20” x 26” x (about) 6″